lumada-design/hv-uikit-react/MIGRATION_v3x.md

 `HvCard` must now be built using `children` composition, and as so, all the "hoisted" props from `HvCard`'s sub-components were removed.

 We recommend you build it using `HvCardHeader`, `HvCardContent` and `HvCardMedia`, although it's not necessary.
-`HvCardFooter` was removed, and we recommend you replace it with `HvActionContainer`.
+`HvCardFooter` was removed, and we recommend you replace it with `HvActionBar`.

 It's internal selection control was also removed, and you can control selection using the `selectable`, `selected`.